Fukaya A_\infty structures associated to Lefschetz fibrations. II: Translations at infinity

 of those differential forms $\alpha$ such that both $\alpha$ and $d\alpha$ have poles of order $\leq k$ along $B$.
 This gives rise to another sequence of graded groups,

 which do carry BV operators.
-To be more precise, the situation we have just considered (with a smooth $B$) is mirror to working with a Lefschetz fibration which has closed fibres; hence, there is no counterpart of the $\epsilon$ parameter. \end{remark}
+To be more precise, the situation we have just considered (with a smooth $B$) is mirror to working with a Lefschetz fibration which has closed fibres; hence, there is no parameter corresponding to our $\epsilon$ here. \end{remark}

 We also would like to consider a variant of Lemma \ref{th:nu-ss}, where some of the columns in the $E_1$ page have already been combined, as in \eqref{eq:r-t-1}.
 Again, the proof is omitted.